Online Antenatal Classes

 Live Antenatal Classes

-Our signature course of eight 90 minute antenatal classes that covers all things pregnancy, birth and beyond.
+Our signature course of eight 90 minute antenatal classes covers all things pregnancy, birth and beyond (also available as an intensive weekend course).
 Each class is live and fully interactive, led by our midwives who are experts in antenatal education in small groups from the comfort of your home.
 Get valuable social interaction with other expectant mothers, many of our members keep in touch long after the courses take place.
 All classes are recorded and available to you to access at anytime and accompanied by further reading and links after the class.

 Our support continues after the course too – our midwives love hearing from you and are always happy to advise and provide support when needed.